EternalDreamer01/Nyx/README.md

 By using this project, you acknowledge and agree to abide by the principles outlined in this disclaimer.
 If you do not agree with these terms, you are not authorized to use or contribute to this project.

-## FAQ

-### Is the user notified ?
-No

-### Is it possible to login as another phone number but personal ?
-Yes, depending on the region where you live.
-It's a common thing to buy SIM card

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License